10 quirky restaurants hero image ng

 In modern times, Blackfriars, which is one of Newcastle's best restaurants, is an independently-run and atmospheric fine-dining restaurant and bar which also provides a range of events such as their unique medieval banquet experiences.

 Cook House is everything you'd want from a quirky and cool restaurant.
 Found in Newcastle's bohemian district of Ouseburn, the locally-run restaurant and deli is full of unique charm and character and has an exceptional menu which earned Cook House its place within the 2021 Michelin Guide.
+The space is full of character, with a mix of rustic and modern touches that reflect the area around it.
+The menu is where Cook House really stands out.
+Dishes are seasonal and carefully put together, with a focus on quality ingredients and balanced flavours.
+It is the kind of place where the food speaks for itself without needing to be over complicated.

 Rivers Lounge located right on the banks of the Tyne. is one of Gateshead's little hidden gems and what a spot it is!
 With absolutely stunning riverside views, this place has quickly become a favourite spot for food.
 Whether you're after a proper Turkish breakfast to start your day, a leisurely lunch or a full-blown feast, Rivers Lounge serves it all.
 The menu's packed with authentic Turkish flavours, think succulent kebabs, fresh mezze, and their legendary mixed grill platters that are perfect for sharing.
 The quirky aspect comes from the lounge offering shisha out on the terrace while taking in those gorgeous views.
-Add this one yo your list.
+Add this one to your list.

 The Redhouse is a traditional pub with a quirky vibe.
 Set in a ramshackled and historic building along Newcastle's Quayside, The Redhouse is committed to a simple menu of pies, mash and peas.
 Their signature dish of pies are handmade by a butcher in the small seaside town of Amble in Northumberland.